Small Town Charm

 Downtown/Riverfront Redevelopment: As the historic downtown area looks to the future, there is an opportunity for it to reengage the river it once relied upon.
 By redeveloping the downtown and river as one unified district, the community can begin to develop a vision for how they will strive to be a community for a lifetime – a vibrant, modern community designed to engage people of all ages and abilities.

 This comprehensive plan is about inclusion.
 It is a vision for a community that takes ownership in its own future and pride in its citizens.
-This is an effort to create a community for a lifetime, a strategy that defines “quality of life” for people of all ages and abilities.
-This is their plan.
-This is their vision.
+This is an effort to create a community for a lifetime, a strategy that defines “quality of life” for people of all ages, backgrounds, and abilities.